FRAGGERR/Universal-DB-Analyzer/consolidated_analysis/sakila_database_consolidated_analysis.md

   - Meaning: A customer can have multiple rentals, but a rental belongs to only one customer.

 **Rental ↔ Inventory** (many-to-one)
-  - Meaning: A rental involves one inventory item.
+  - Meaning: A rental is for a specific inventory item.

+**Inventory ↔ Film** (many-to-one)
+  - Meaning: Multiple inventory items can represent the same film.

 **Payment ↔ Rental** (many-to-one)
-  - Meaning: A payment is associated with a rental (can be NULL if payment is made separately).
+  - Meaning: Payments are linked to rentals (can be NULL if payment is not rental related).

 ---